pybuilder/pybuilder.github.io/documentation/tutorial.md

 Using distutils basically means providing a ```setup.py``` that can be used to install the software.

-*pybuilder* comes with a plugin, that can generate the ```setup.py``` script so you don't need to write it your own.
+*PyBuilder* comes with a plugin, that can generate the ```setup.py``` script so you don't need to write it your own.
-*pybuilde* automatically discovers your modules, packages and scripts and writes configuration for the setup script accordingly.
+*PyBuilder* automatically discovers your modules, packages and scripts and writes configuration for the setup script accordingly.

 Modify your ```build.py``` to use the plugin: